acrollet/rh/_posts/blog/2008-05-31-setting-screens-title-currently-running-process-bash.md

-This is the first of a series of at least two posts about how I\'ve configured the excellent [Gnu Screen](http://www.gnu.org/software/screen/) to fit my needs and make me more productive.
+This is the first of a series of at least two posts about how I've configured the excellent [Gnu Screen](http://www.gnu.org/software/screen/) to fit my needs and make me more productive.